 See the WCPB Word document or WCPB pdf for the full RFP including the WCPB’s Areas of Interest, eligibility and proposal guidelines.
 Applications must include the WCPB Proposal Cover Page and Project Budget templates.

 For further information on Wisconsin Corn Promotion Board programs, contact Nicole Wagner by phone (262-372-3289) or by email (email@example.com).
-For questions with regard to the CALS submission process, please contact Michell Sass at 608-265-9534 or firstname.lastname@example.org.
+For questions with regard to the CALS submission process, please contact your department-assigned CALS Grant Administrator.

-Preliminary proposals (a project that isn’t currently funded) are due to the Sponsor by January 6, 2020.
+Preliminary proposals (new projects that are not currently funded) are due to the CALS by noon, Monday, January 4, 2021.
 Due to the overlap with the holidays, please contact Michell Sass ahead of the deadline if you intend to submit a Preliminary proposal.
-All Preliminary proposals will be submitted to the Sponsor as a group by CALS.
+All Preliminary proposals will be submitted as a group to the Sponsor.

 The Wisconsin Cranberry Board (WCB) has issued its annual calls for proposals for Education and Promotion projects and Crop Research projects.
 The information below is relevant to proposals for continuing funding as well as preliminary proposals invited to submit full/final applications.